openfaas/openfaas.github.io/_posts/2024-08-13-building-functions-via-api-golang.md

 The `faas-cli` is able to clone templates from a Git repository by looking up a JSON manifest file that indexes the various public templates, however you are likely going to have your own set of private templates.

-You aren't limited to hosting your templates in a public Git repository like the official templates, you could do any of the following as examples:
+You aren't limited to hosting your templates in a public Git repository like the official templates, you could do any of the following for example:

 * Embedded in your application using Go's [`embed` package](https://pkg.go.dev/embed)
 * Stored in a Git repository and cloned at build-time